-Better sex – Part 3/4: How to really pleasure a woman (for men)
+Better sex – Part 3/4: For Men: How to Really Pleasure a Woman

 Many straight or bisexual women who are in a straight relationship complain about the following:

 “When my boyfriend/husband is inside me during sex, it feels as if he is just poking around.
-His movements are not unpleasant, but other than that, I don’t feel much.
-I rarely / never reach orgasm with the help of penetration.
+His movements do not feel bad or anything – it’s just that I don’t feel very much at all.
+I rarely / never have an orgasm during penetration.
 Other techniques, however, such as when I touch myself, or when he goes down on me, work much better.”

 As I have observed, the man’s erratic style is not given by nature, instead, he unconsciously follows a seemingly logical path.
 There are very few men actually who do not care at all whether they are giving the woman sexual pleasure.
 The reason is instead rooted in the fact, that most men are raised in the social role “man”, a set of behavioural rules that produce toxic masculinity in real life.
 One of these false beliefs of the social role “man” states: